IQSS/social_science_software_toolkit/iqss_sss_best_practices.md

 -   enables reproducible research.

+The extent to which they apply to any specific project will vary depending on the software's purpose.
+Nonetheless, considering these suggestions and coming up with thoughtful reasons for why they do or do not apply to your software, when you begin a software project can improve its quality and usefulness.

-The best practices in this document are intended to be applicable to social science statistical software regardless of the programming language it is written in.
+The best practices in this document are intended to be applicable to statistical software development regardless of the programming language it is written in.
 Language specific guidelines based on these best practices are documented elsewhere in this repository.

-## Best practices
+# Best practices

 Social science statistical software is more likely to achieve the aims listed above if they have the following characteristics: